-A dash cam makes it easier to claim on your insurance because they clearly show insurers who was at fault in an accident.
+We've all seen the good, bad and ugly captured by dash cams.
+But they can make it easier to claim on your insurance because they clearly show insurers who was at fault in an accident.

 Can I use dash cam footage to support my insurance claim?

-If you're involved in an accident and you have a dash cam installed, you should submit the footage to your car insurance company.
+Absolutely.
+If you're involved in an accident and you have a dash cam installed, submit the footage to your car insurance company.
 In fact, many insurers insist that you do.

 Having this footage could provide clear details of what happened during the accident, including: